Working with Free Microsoft Stock Images

 • However, you can’t copy and paste this creative content into 3rd party applications for use in other contexts (such as on websites or merchandise).

-• And you’re not allowed to use Save As to save this content as separate image files to be used outside of Office.
+• And you’re not allowed to use Save As to save this content as separate image files to be used outside of Microsoft 365.

 How will you use Microsoft Stock Images in your next Office project?